-Orientation of acoustic and optical televiewers is accomplished by a 3-axis fluxgate magnetometer and two accelerometers, which provide an oriented borehole-wall image and true three-dimensional location of the measurement.
-ATV and OTV images are oriented to geographic north by adjusting for magnetic declination during acquisition or during post-acquisition processing.
-Orientation of identified planar features relative to the axis of the borehole can be reoriented in true space by compensating for the borehole deviation (Lau, 1983 and Kierstein, 1984).
+Orientation of acoustic and optical televiewers is accomplished by a three-axis fluxgate magnetometer and three accelerometers, which provide an oriented borehole-wall image and true three-dimensional location of the measurement.
+ATV and OTV images are oriented to geographic north by adjusting for magnetic declination during acquisition or during post-acquisi-tion processing.
+Orientation of identified planar features relative to the axis of the borehole can be reoriented in true space by compensating for the borehole deviation (Lau, 1983; Kierstein, 1984).
 The magnetometer and accelerometers are calibrated in the laboratory with a deviation stand.
 ATV and OTV image orientation and ATV caliper are checked in the field with a compass and oriented cylinder of known diameter.

-In many fractured-bedrock aquifer investigations, imaging of the borehole interval just below the base of steel surfacing casing is important.
-To provide oriented images for the interval in which the magnetometer is affected by steel casing, the interval plus some overlap is rerun with the magnetometer turned off and than the rerun image is matched and spliced into the oriented image for the rest of the borehole (fig. 6).
+In many studies of fractured-rock aquifers, imaging of the borehole interval just below the base of steel surfacing casing is important.
+To provide oriented images for the interval in which the magnetometer is affected by steel casing, the interval plus some overlap is rerun with the magnetometer turned off, and then the rerun image is matched and spliced into the oriented image for the rest of the borehole (Fig.7).
 This same technique can be used for borehole intervals in which the orientation of the image is affected by the presence of ferromagnetic minerals.